-The Alzheimer's Association® recognizes the need to support the training of clinician scientists in Alzheimer's and related dementias.
+The Alzheimer's Association recognizes the need to support the training of clinician scientists in Alzheimer's and all other dementias.
 For the purpose of this program, a clinician scientist is defined as an individual already trained, licensed and practicing in a clinical field that includes patient contact (e.g., neurology, psychiatry, geriatrics, psychology) or patient-related diagnostic studies (e.g., neuropathology and radiology).
-Applicants who hold an M.D. or D.O. degree or applicants with a Ph.D. who have licensure for clinical practice are eligible.

-Individuals applying to the program will be accepted from individuals with full-time positions at their respective institution who are within 10 years of receiving their M.D., D.O. or Ph.D. (or equivalent), including postdoctoral fellows through Assistant Professors.
+Applicants who are with within 10 years of receiving their M.D., D.O. or Ph.D. (or equivalent) and have licensure for clinical practice, including postdoctoral fellows through Assistant Professors, are eligible.
 Positions higher than Assistant Professor will not be considered.

 Funding and award period